abramstyle/kaon-example/README.md

 yarn
 yarn run dev
 ```
 Then open your browser and go to [localhost:1827](http://localhost:1827).
-This page is rendered by keon.
+This page is rendered by kaon.
 If you edit some code, the server will automatically reload, ant the client will hot reload.

 # server side data fetching
 You should start an data server, or you can fetch from [Github GraphQL API v4 ](https://developer.github.com/).